26 bathroom vanity ideas for a chic-meets-functional design

 What can I use instead of a bathroom vanity?

-There is no limit to the items you can use as a bathroom vanity: ideas include upcycled barrels; antique wash stands or second hand tables or chests of drawers.
+There are plenty of items you can use as a bathroom vanity: ideas include upcycled barrels; antique wash stands or second-hand tables or dressers.
 The only rules are that it needs to be the right height for you to comfortably wash your hands and face, and that it isn't too bulky that it dominates your space.
+And of course have the room to comfortably house sink.

 How can I make my bathroom vanity look better?

-You can make your bathroom vanity look better with a lick of paint and new brassware.
+You can make your bathroom vanity look better with a lick of paint.
 Start by sanding the vanity back and then learn how to paint wood furniture to ensure your vanity has a professional finish.
-Be sure to opt for a hardwaring paint that can withstand the moisture of the bathroom.
-Then pair with modern hardware to updated your vanity's look.
+Be sure to opt for a hardwearing paint that can withstand the moisture of the bathroom.